An Adaptive Stochastic Sequential Quadratic Programming with Differentiable Exact Augmented Lagrangians: Introduction

 Problem \eqref{pro:1} also appears widely in statistics as a way to estimate model parameters that best fit the data.
 The constraint set encodes prior information or physical constraints on the parameters.
 In applications of maximum likelihood estimation (MLE) under constraints, $f(\bx, \xi)$ is a negative log-likelihood function evaluated at one data point.
-For example, \cite{Kirkegaard1972POSITRONFIT, Kaufman1978Method, Nagaraj1991Estimation} studied least square problems under nonlinear equality constraints; \cite{Aitchison1958Maximum, Silvey1959Lagrangian, Sen1979Asymptotic, Dupacova1988Asymptotic} studied constrained MLE; and \cite{Shapiro2000asymptotics} studied constrained $M$-estimation.
+For example, \cite{Nagaraj1991Estimation} studied least square problems under nonlinear equality constraints; \cite{Dupacova1988Asymptotic} studied constrained MLE; and \cite{Shapiro2000asymptotics} studied constrained $M$-estimation.
 These references established consistency and asymptotic normality for the optimizer $\bx^\star$ of \eqref{pro:1}.
-See \cite{Prekopa1973Contributions, Wets1983Stochastic, Ermoliev1985Stochastic, Kall2011Stochastic} for more statistical background on the problem.
+See \cite{Prekopa1973Contributions, Wets1983Stochastic} for more statistical background on the problem.

-While there is a rich history on statistical properties for constrained estimators, numerical procedures for solving \eqref{pro:1} are less well developed.
-When constraints are characterized by an abstract set, the projected stochastic first- and second-order methods have been developed \citep{Nemirovski2009Robust, Bertsekas1982Projected}.
-However, these projection-based methods are not applicable for \eqref{pro:1}, since the projection to the null space of nonlinear equations may not be easily computed.
-To our knowledge, only recently \cite{Berahas2020Sequential} proposed the very first practical algorithm for \eqref{pro:1}, which is a stochastic sequential quadratic programming (StoSQP) with $\ell_1$ penalized merit function.
-Our paper is motivated by \cite{Berahas2020Sequential}, but aims at improving three drawbacks: \begin{enumerate}[label=(\alph*),topsep=0pt] \itemsep{0.0em} \item The stepsize $\bar{\alpha}_k$ in \cite{Berahas2020Sequential} is set by projecting a quantity to an interval.
-The quantity and the interval boundaries depend on the magnitude of the search direction, the Lipschitz constant of the merit function, and a prespecified deterministic sequence $\{\beta_k\}_k$.
-Such a complex stepsize selection scheme is designed to drop off the (stochastic) line search procedure without hurting the adaptivity of the algorithm too much.
-However, the algorithm is still not adaptive as it requires the prespecified sequence $\{\beta_k\}_k$, which can be overestimated or underestimated in controlling $\baralpha_k$ and, therefore, significantly affects the performance of the algorithm.
-As shown numerically in \cite{Berahas2020Sequential}, the line search procedure is still preferred for most of problems.
-Furthermore, in the case of deterministic objective, the paper estimated the Lipschitz constant of $f$ by increasing $\kappa_f$ until the condition
+While there is a rich history on statistical properties of constrained estimators, numerical procedures for solving \eqref{pro:1} are less well developed.
+When constraints are characterized by an abstract set, projected stochastic first- and second-order methods have been developed \citep{Nemirovski2009Robust, Bertsekas1982Projected}.
+However, these projection-based methods are not applicable for \eqref{pro:1}, since the projection to the null~space of nonlinear equations may not be easily computed.
+To our knowledge, only recently \cite{Berahas2021Sequential} proposed the very first practical algorithm for solving \eqref{pro:1}, which is a stochastic sequential quadratic programming (StoSQP) with $\ell_1$ penalized merit function.
+The method of \cite{Berahas2021Sequential} possesses the following three main components: \begin{enumerate}[label=(\alph*),topsep=0pt] \itemsep{0.0em}